microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

-# Deploying Semantic Kernel as a Service
+# Deploying Semantic Kernel to Azure in a web app service

 ## Things to know

 Azure currently limits the number of OpenAI resources per region per subscription to 3.
 Also, OpenAI is not available in every region.
 (Refer to this [availability map](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=cognitive-services))
-Bearing this in mind, you might want to use the same Azure OpenAI instance for multiple deployments of Semantic Kernel as a Service.
+Bearing this in mind, you might want to use the same Azure OpenAI instance for multiple deployments of Semantic Kernel to Azure.

 To do so, or to use an OpenAI instance from [openai.com](https://openai.com), use the version of the deployment template that uses existing OpenAI resources.